mitsuoxv/us-tariffs-on-china/README.md

 the contrary, I can’t confirm each Chinese tariff list is worth 3, 34, 16 and 60 billion dollars they claim.](China-hits-back.Rmd)

-I calculate the Chinese shares on those tariff-imposed goods and on not-imposed goods, and look at the shares movements from January 2017 to now to know how much trade diversion is going.
-I also draw a boxplot of Chinese shares in HTS 8 digit imports in 2018.
+I calculate the Chinese shares on those tariff-imposed goods, excluded goods and not-imposed goods, and look at the shares movements from January 2017 to now to know how much trade diversion is going.
+I also draw a boxplot of Chinese shares in HTS 10 digit imports in 2018.

 ## Libraries and functions